mossydidar/Credit-Score-Modeling-using-Machine-Learning/README.md

 # Credit Score Modeling

-Exploratory Data Analysis on some financial data to see which customers
+Exploratory Data Analysis on some financial data to classify users according to their credit scores.